tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-scheme.md

 Possible values are:

   - `http` - Indicates that the probe is http.
   - `https` - Indicates that the probe is https.
-No cert validaton.
+No cert validation.